BnkColon/ccpr-database/README.md

 # ccpr-database
-Final Project of the Database Class.

 Prototype of a real database that will be implemented in a nonprofit organization.